ederfleming/ederfleming/README.md

 This portfolio is being restructured and will soon have new projects also serving as a study diary containing projects made during improvement courses and exercises carried out on their own!

-:computer: Currently working with mobile and web development at @Semantix </br>
+:computer: Currently working with mobile and web development at @Cyrela Brazil Realty </br>

 :heavy_check_mark: I have experience with:</br>